codetaylor/artisan-worktables-1.16/docs/recipes/basic.md

 Recipe shaped(IIngredient[][] ingredients);
 ```

-For example, the following recipe will craft a furnace using the vanilla furnace pattern in any of the `basic` tables.
+For example, the following recipe will craft a furnace using the vanilla furnace pattern in any of the `Type.BASIC` tables.

 ```js
 import mods.artisanworktables.Recipe;